-The Barnett Shale in the Fort Worth Basin may be the most hyped natural gas shale area of North America, but the Canadian Maritimes abundant rock could be the next new thing.
-Led by Nova Scotia and New Brunswick, all four of Canada's Atlantic provinces are seeing an upward trend in awarding onshore exploration rights, and even though the activity level is modest by comparison to the onshore activity in Western Canada, this emerging region is garnering considerable interest from small and large producers.
+The Barnett Shale in the Fort Worth Basin may be the most hyped natural gas shale area of North America, but at least one analyst is suggesting that the Canadian Maritimes abundant rock could be the next new thing.

-Canaccord Adams energy analyst Irene Haas, who has been studying gas shale plays across North America, said she initially focused on finding the "next big shale" in Western Canada, but she was intrigued by the results of two of the first movers in gas shale in New Brunswick and Nova Scotia.
+Canaccord Adams energy analyst Irene Haas said she initially focused on finding the "next big shale" in Western Canada, but she was intrigued by the results of two of the first movers in gas shale plays in New Brunswick and Nova Scotia.
 The Canadian Maritimes, she said, "could be ahead of the pack."
-The region is "very intriguing" for two reasons: its proximity to the U.S. East Coast, which is the largest consumer of natural gas; and "attractive" royalty regimes.
+The region is "very intriguing" for two reasons, she said: its proximity to the U.S. East Coast, which is the largest consumer of natural gas; and "attractive" royalty regimes.

 "In New Brunswick, some of the sub-basins have been subjected to at least five major episodes of basin inversion in the geologic past," said Haas.
 "This complex history has created a number of big structures and fractured the prospective Horton Group.
 While early exploration efforts are focused on the big structural highs, we believe that more oil and gas can be found in the more subtle stratigraphic plays, which have been overlooked thus far."
 Also, "fields are likely to be more 'chopped up,' a successful trend may or may not extend over a large area."